blockbridge/blockbridge-docker-volume/README.store.md

 ## Installing the Plugin

 ### Required Parameters
-These variables specify the address and authentication meterials needed for the plugin to communicate with the Blockbridge Storage API.
+The following variables specify the address and authentication meterials needed for the plugin to communicate with the Blockbridge Storage API.
 - ````BLOCKBRIDGE_API_HOST ````
 - ````BLOCKBRIDGE_API_KEY````